tariromukute/sam-app-localstack-docker-compose/README.md

 - [Database sharing needs to be enabled for applications find the create table resource](https://stackoverflow.com/questions/29558948/dynamo-local-from-node-aws-all-operations-fail-cannot-do-operations-on-a-non-e)
 - The network and container host need to be defined correctly for the application to respond.
 This was non trival.
 See the discussion [here](https://github.com/aws/aws-sam-cli/issues/2837)
+- To run the application on Mac M1 had to change the `Architectures:` attribute to `arm64` otherwise would get error after sending a request to http://127.0.0.1:3000/.
+See [thread](https://github.com/aws/aws-sam-cli/issues/3169) for more details.

 ## Useful Resources